EASE Frequently Asked Questions

 If you select “please do not contact the student” we will not contact the student unless we deem there is imminent danger based on other information about the student.
 When we do reach out to students we let him/her know you referred them so we can discuss the concern as openly as possible.
 It is very helpful for you to let students know you are seeking support for them.

 Can students read what I write about them?

 Yes, students can formally request to see any of their educational records.
 For more information read Columbia’s FERPA policy.

 Anything you do on behalf of the student is an intervention, from a simple conversation to creating a plan to address the issue.
 Students are much more open to support when they know you are concerned and have a heads-up that we may be doing outreach.

-The form asks for an intervention, am I required to have intervened?
+The form asks about an intervention, am I required to have intervened?